paulmac57/Network_Analyzer/README.md

 # Network_Analyzer
-A Network Configuration and Analysis program suitable for a hand held dvice Run VIEW.py to start
+A Network Configuration and Analysis program suitable for a hand held device Run VIEW.py to start
 SEE WIKI FOR DEVELOPMENT INFO